Churches in Edinburgh

-The Cathedral’s doors are open to visitors each day, and also has daily services.
+The Cathedral’s doors are open to visitors each day, and also have daily services.

-There are also several other church buildings on the Royal Mile that are no longer used for religious purposes, for example the Tron and the Hub are both typical of Edinburgh’s Old Town and well worth a look inside.
+There are also several other church buildings on the Royal Mile that are no longer used for religious purposes, for example, the Tron is typical of Edinburgh’s Old Town and well worth a look inside.

 What are your favourite churches in Edinburgh?
 Let us know on Twitter @reserveapts